 - You may want to revise your prices as a result of your competitor analysis.
 Don't be afraid to do this - but don't slash prices just because you can see a gap in the market at that price point.

 - As well as determining your profit margins, pricing can have a strong influence on customers’ perception of your quality.

 - Strong marketing can overcome customers’ objections over price.

 - Any marketing strategy is useless without an effective sales capability to back it up.
-Make sure you and any staff know everything your customer would want to know about your business - and how to communicate it effectively.
+Make sure you and your sales staff know everything your customer would want to know about your business - and can communicate it effectively.

 Plan your promotions

 - You may want to use a combination of methods to promote your business.

 - This should detail exactly what you are going to do and the results you expect to achieve.
 It acts as a benchmark against which you can measure success.

 - Tight cash flow might mean that there is no money to spend on marketing during certain months.